PX4/PX4-Devguide/en/middleware/micrortps_manual_code_generation.md

 Code is generated for the *Client*, *Agent*, *CDR serialization/deserialization* of uORB messages, and the definition of the associated RTPS messages (IDL files).

-Code for the bridge by default in the manual generation can be found here:
+Manually generated code for the bridge can be found here (by default):

 - *Client*: **src/modules/micrortps_bridge/micrortps_client/**
 - *Agent*: **src/modules/micrortps_bridge/micrortps_agent/**